 Jessica Benton McCurdy is a veteran early childhood educator and mentor who lives in Freeport and is soon to become a Registered Neonatal Nurse.
 She has celebrated the beauty of infants and children her whole life and looks forward to children participating in and benefiting from the work of Growing to Give at Scatter Good Farm.
 Jessica raised and homeschooled her three boys, mostly outdoors and among animals.
 She spent most of her teaching years with low-income families and believes very strongly in supporting all of the people of our community.
 In 2016, Jessica won the Terri Lynn Lokoff Foundation National Childcare Teacher of the Year Award, which is based on both teaching skills and one’s commitment to community.

-Meredith Morgan, Trustee
+Meredith Morgan, Treasurer & Secretary

 Will Sandstead, Trustee

 Will is a lawyer in Brunswick.
 He graduated from Oberlin College in 1990 with a degree in philosophy and the University of Maine School of Law in 1993.
 He moved to Brunswick with his partner, Tim, in 2012, where they reside in the Two Echo Cohousing Community across the road from Scatter Good Farm.
 At Two Echo, Will has served multiple terms as the community’s president, and was recently nominated as the “Community Mensch”.
 When not lawyering or doing work for Two Echo, Will likes to sing, play piano, cook, draw, paint and release his inner-thespian.
 He grew up in Nashville, Tennessee, Grand Forks, North Dakota, and Brookline, Massachusetts.

 Sarah Sprogell, Trustee